-The blue USB power LED is connected directly to the VCC pin of the USB connector (see Figure 3-11, reference point 19).
-The SBC power LED is always lit when power is available at the USB connector.
+The blue "USB Power LED" is connected directly to the VCC pin of the USB connector (see Figure 3-11, reference point 19).
+The SBC Power LED is always lit when power is available at the USB connector.

-3.5.2 Power LED (Atmel ATAB664251A Board)
+3.5.2 Power LED (ATA664xA Board)

-The blue SBC power LED is connected directly to the VS pin of the Atmel ATA664251 device (see Figure 3-11, reference point 24).
-The SBC power LED is always lit when power is available at the VBAT and GND connector (reference point 1).
-For current consumption measuring purposes the SBC power LED and the VCC SBC LED might have to be disabled.
-To do so, the resistors R38 and R39 have to be desoldered.
+The blue "SBC Power LED" is connected directly to the VS pin of the Atmel[®] ATA664151 device (see Figure 3-11, reference point 24).
+The SBC Power LED is always lit when power is available at the "VBAT and GND" connector (reference point 1).
+For current consumption measuring purposes the SBC Power LED and the VCC SBC LED might have to be disabled.
+Therefore the resistors R38 and R39 have to be de-soldered.